kubernetes/kops/docs/advisories/spectre-meltdown-kernel-update.md

 - Variant 2: branch target injection (CVE-2017-5715)
 - Variant 3: rogue data cache load (CVE-2017-5754)

-The kernel updates that are the subject of this advisory are primarily intended to mitigate CVE-2017-5754.
+The kernel updates that are the subject of this advisory are primarily intended to mitigate CVE-2017-5753 and CVE-2017-5754.

 ## Detecting vulnerable software